DwaraknathT/verb_exp/README.md

-# GSoC-19
-A Multilingual RDF verbalizer for DBpedia- Google Summer of Code- 2019.
+# A Multilingual RDF verbalizer

 # Implementation
 This Implementation is an extension of the OpenNMT-py code.